 Description

-Retaining wall buttressing the north-west side of King Street, which runs along the cliff edge overlooking the harbour.
-Probably C19, the north-east section later than the rest.
-Devon limestone rubble with some red sandstone.
-The wall rises to a considerable height and is the dominant feature on the south-east side of the harbour.
-The later section to north-east has at its right-hand end 3 full-height buttresses.
-Both sections rise uninterruptedly to form a parapet wall along King Street.
-This has a chamfered coping of stones on edge along the older section; similar cement coping beyond.
-The retaining wall stops well short of the north-east end of the harbour and is replaced by the natural Devonian limestone rock-face.
+The retaining wall on the south-east side of Southern Quay in Brixham is a Grade II listed structure, likely built in the 19th century, with the north-east section being a later addition.
+It supports the north-west side of King Street, which runs along the cliff edge overlooking the harbour.
+Constructed from Devon limestone rubble with some red sandstone, the wall is quite tall and serves as a prominent feature on the south-east side of the harbour.
+The later section to the north-east includes three full-height buttresses at its right-hand end.
+Both sections of the wall rise continuously to form a parapet along King Street, featuring a chamfered coping of stones on edge on the older section, while the later section has a similar cement coping.
+The retaining wall does not extend to the north-east end of the harbour, where it transitions to the natural Devonian limestone rock-face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.